What Is Industry 4.0?

 Augmented Reality (AR): The integration of digital objects in physical spaces.
 While games such as Pokemon Go are the most frequently cited example of this tech, AR is valuable as a testing and prototyping tool in manufacturing.
 Companies like Amazon also use it to show customers what an item would look like in their home, for example.

 Big Data: Large sets of structured or unstructured data generated by a company’s activities.
-Big data can be collected, stored, organised, manipulated, and analysed to provide insights into performance, market trends, and productivity, as well as potential opportunities for growth.
+Big data can be collected, stored, organized, manipulated, and analyzed to provide insights into performance, market trends, and productivity, as well as potential opportunities for growth.

 Cloud computing: Storing applications and data on, and accessing them from, multiple, interconnected remote servers.
 This redundancy allows for easier data backup and, in certain contexts, improved cybersecurity, as well as easier access from both local and mobile devices.